ParkerHar/Popular-Movie-Analysis/README.md

 With these newly gained insights I would like to continue building out features to use in my model.
 As seen in the dashboards, Genre and the director do impact a film’s success.
 Potentially using the average revenue generated per genre or per director could help improve the accuracy of my model and is something that I am excited to explore.

 A linear regression model was used in this project.
-While user friendly, there are more robust model out there and I plant to implement more advanced machine learning techniques to help improve the model’s accuracy
+While user friendly, there are more robust model out there and I plan to implement more advanced machine learning techniques to help improve the model’s accuracy

 As with most data projects, I would like to gather more data in general.
 Not just more movies, but more information per movie as well.
 Factors like the impact of a production studio or marketing budget on a film’s success may be interesting to examine.